ace-diff/ace-diff/README.md

 ## Ace-diff

 This is a wrapper for [Ace Editor](http://ace.c9.io/) to provide a 2-panel diffing/merging tool that visualizes differences in two documents and allows users to copy changes from to the other.
-If you're a develoiper, you've seen it a billion times; this is one for Ace Editor. :)
+If you're a developer, you've seen it a billion times; this is one for Ace Editor. :)

 It's built on top of the excellent, but appallingly-named [google-diff-match-patch](https://code.google.com/p/google-diff-match-patch/)